-  And here’s the thing, you guys: I am now making over $80,000 a month blogging.
+And here’s the thing, you guys: I am now making a full-time income blogging.
 Yes, that’s right.

 I swear I’m not a genius.
 I didn’t have a magic formula and Bill Gates isn’t my uncle.
 I don’t have a “blog gene.”
 I am a (well, relatively) normal mom of two kiddos.
 I was pretty much just like you when I started out blogging!

 If I can do it, you can do it.
 I even wrote out this easy step-by-step guide to help you get started blogging.
 I’ll even walk you through the process and show you what you need to know.
 Starting a blog is totally worth it.
 It can change your whole life!!